You may be familiar with the art of cutting and pasting on your computer. It’s a skill that requires precision, accuracy and attention to detail.

 - Hand-crafted decoupage tray made from wood.

-- Features beautiful illustrations of antique sheet music.
+- Features beautiful vintage-look illustrations of cutlery.

 - Includes carry handles for easy portability.